Last week, while on a business trip in Vegas, I saw the musical Jersey Boys for the first time.

-We could’ve gone to any show, but the allure of the music of Frankie Valli and the 4 Seasons was too great to pass up.
+We could’ve gone to any play, but the allure of the music of Frankie Valli and the 4 Seasons was too great to pass up.

-When we first arrived I noticed a video playing over and over on flat screens in the lobby.
+When we first arrived I noticed videos playing over and over on flat screens in the lobby…scenes from the show.

-The artist who played Frankie Valli in the version we saw was named Travis Cloer.
+The artist who played Frankie Valli in the version we saw was Travis Cloer.

-His cover of the Frankie Valli voice was so good it was almost difficult to believe he was not lip-syncing the originals.
+His cover of the Valli voice was so good it was almost difficult to believe he wasn’t lip-syncing originals.

-Speaking of mates, the other character who impressed me was an Australian young man named Peter Saide, who played Bob Gaudio, the tall and talented song writer of the group.
+Speaking of mates, the other character who impressed me was Australian Peter Saide, who played Bob Gaudio, the tall/talented song writer of the group.

-Peter Saide is also half-Lebanese and he looked like my son Luke.
+Peter Is also half-Lebanese and looked like my son Luke.

-From the moment his character entered, his persona, just like in real life with Gaudio’s song writing skills, sent the Jersey Boys into orbit.
+From the moment he stepped into the spotlight, his persona, just like in real life with Gaudio’s skills, sent the Jersey Boys into orbit.

-The first time I heard Sherry Baby, I was three or four years old and had just slept over cousins Georgie and Ricky’s.
+The first time I heard Sherry Baby I was around four years old and had just slept over cousins Georgie and Ricky’s.

-Ricky played the 45 on his little record player.
+Ricky played the 45 on a tiny record player.

-It’s a bit ironic that the hit song Swearin’ to God was not in the show.
+It’s a bit ironic the hit song Swearin’ to God was not in the play.